astronomer/docs/learn/deferrable-operators.md

 :::tip

-In situations where you cannot use a deferrable operator for a longer running sensor task, for example because your infrastructure does not support a triggerer, Astronomer recommends using a sensor in [`reschedule` mode](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/sensors.html) to reduce unnecessary resource overhead.
-See the [Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/authoring-and-scheduling/deferring.html#difference-between-mode-reschedule-and-deferrable-true-in-sensors) for details about the differences between deferrable operators and the `reschedule` mode of sensors.
+When you can't use a deferrable operator for a longer running sensor task, such as when you can't run a triggerer, Astronomer recommends using a sensor in [`reschedule` mode](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/sensors.html) to reduce unnecessary resource overhead.
+See the [Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/authoring-and-scheduling/deferring.html#difference-between-mode-reschedule-and-deferrable-true-in-sensors) for details about the differences between deferrable operators and schedulers in `reschedule` mode.

 :::